civboot/civlua/zoa/README.md

 * `S` struct, the spec is the fields in-order.
 * `E` enum, the spec is the variants in-order.

-Additionally, the following extensions to packfmt are available:
+Additionally, the spec may contain following extensions to packfmt are available:
 * `&ref` specifies a reference type, aka a primary key which can be zero (nil/missing).
 * `{key}` specifies a b64 type id.